utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 ## Next steps

-Now that you've learned how to create a workspace, you can use them to collaborate with your team.
+After you create a workspace, you can use the workspace to collaborate with your team.

-* To learn more about what you and your team can do with workspaces, visit [Managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).
+* To learn more about what you and your team can do with workspaces, go to [Managing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/).
 * You can also use your workspace [activity feed](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/) to keep up to date with progress on the projects within it.